-- Influenced by the 'cottage ornee' movement of the 19th century with a 'chocolate-box' cottage appearance - Tend to use traditional materials such as thatch and render with timber details.
+- Influenced by the 'cottage ornee' movement of the 19th century with a 'chocolate-box' cottage appearance - Tend to use traditional materials such as

-2.6 Buildings are generally of a simple form set over a single floor although they sometimes feature small dormer 'eyebrow' windows where there is a room within the roof space.
+Buildings are generally of a simple form set over a single floor although they sometimes feature small dormer 'eyebrow' windows where there is a room within the roof space.
 Roofs are often hipped but at times feature gable ends.
 Generally, the building is of balanced proportions but with a greater emphasis on the waterside elevation.

-2.7 Often rendered, sometimes with pargetting and at times with applied 'mock' timber-framing or a combination thereof.
+Often rendered, sometimes with pargetting and at times with applied 'mock' timber-framing or a combination thereof.
 Alternatively, the buildings may have timber or timber-shingle cladding.

 Timber detailing and decoration often includes bargeboards, and extends to a porch or veranda including timber posts and brackets, sometimes rustic-style 'un-worked' timber is used.
-Timber windows are often numerous and are small cottage-style casements, sometimes with arts and Crafts-style detailing or stained glass.
+Timber windows are often numerous and are small cottage-style casements, sometimes with Arts and Crafts-style detailing or stained glass.
 Windows and other joinery are often painted in a contrasting colour to the walls.

-2.8 Positioned close to the water with a private mooring cut for boats and at times without easy land access.
+Positioned close to the water with a private mooring cut for boats and at times without easy land access.
 On occasions, the chalets are raised above a boat shed with simple timber gates.

-2.9 Often comprising a lawned garden facing the water with simple boundary treatments, either comprising planting or timber fencing.
-Sites have an open aspect to the riverfrontage.
+Often comprising a lawned garden facing the water with simple boundary treatments, either comprising planting or timber fencing.
+Sites have an open aspect to the river-frontage.
 There may be small ancillary outbuildings such as sheds, summer-houses or boat-sheds on the plot.